aheze/Popovers/README.md

 ### 📖 Popover Reader
-It's kind of like [`GeometryReader`](https://www.hackingwithswift.com/quick-start/swiftui/how-to-provide-relative-sizes-using-geometryreader).
-This reads the popover's context, which includes its frame.
-You can put it in the popover's view or background and do some cool stuff.
+Reads the popover's context, which includes its frame.
+It's kind of like [`GeometryReader`](https://www.hackingwithswift.com/quick-start/swiftui/how-to-provide-relative-sizes-using-geometryreader), but cooler.
+You can put it in the popover's view or background.

 ```swift
 .popover(present: $present) {